 These considerations will have major effects on how we plan all aspects of drug discovery, development, fabrication and usage.

 The scientific programme covers recent developments in the pharmaceutical sciences from target to market.
-The scientific programme is structured as a matrix in which the different columns are the tracks in the scientific programme and the rows reflect the transversal themes that may be relevant to more than one track.
+The scientific programme is structured as a matrix in which the different columns are the tracks in the scientific programme and the rows reflect the multi-disciplinary themes that may be relevant to more than one track.
 The figure shows the overall structure of the matrix and highlights how the successive tracks correspond to key phases in the continuum of drug R&D and use.
 The different tracks in the conference as reflected in the columns are:

 Track A = Novel concepts – From diseases to clinical candidates